 Use the Job Trends tool below to explore the tasks and skills connected to specific types of jobs related to this career path.

-Career mapping is the process of strategically planning your professional journey by identifying potential career paths, the skills you’ll need, and the steps to achieve your long-term goals.
-For chemistry majors, career mapping is especially important because the field offers …
+Career mapping is the process of creating a strategic plan for your professional growth by identifying potential career paths, the skills you’ll need, and the steps to reach your goals.
+For biology majors, career mapping is especially helpful because this …

 First, choose an industry of interest, then filter for occupation.
 (If you'd like to see data for a specific location only, filter by state.)